mohammadfaizal87/19AI550_new/Ex.No.4_Kinematicmovement_Seekbehavior_withoutNavMesh.md

 6. Attach the Script
    Select Seeker in the Hierarchy - Drag & Drop the SeekBehavior script onto the Inspector Panel.
    Drag & Drop the Target from the Hierarchy into the "Target" field in the script component.
-12. Write a script for flee behavior and attach it to target
-13. Run the game
+12. Run the game
-14. Stop the program
+13. Stop the program

 ### Program:
 ```